 11. Seashell Garden

 Succulents are still all the rage, and if you’ve been lucky enough to find (or buy!
 We’re not picky!) some bigger shells, you can create your own garden of desert plants dressed up in seashore planters, like this one created by Alisa Burke — clearly she’s multitalented when it it comes to shells and nature crafts!
 These easy-care plants are great for a kid with a not-so-green thumb, and they’d also make a great gift for the neighbor who fed your cats while you were on vacay.

 Here’s a great craft for the littlest ones.
 These seashell ladybugs we found at Still Playing School are great for the dozens of tiny clam shells kids tend to hoard, and you can use the liquid watercolor suggested in the tutorial or go with any kind of acrylic paint that you might have lying around.
 These little buggies are fantastic for counting and sorting by size or color, but they won’t eat the aphids out of your garden, unfortunately.

 13. Specimen Art

 Finally, a project for those teeny but colorful butterfly shells!
 My daughter calls these little beauties “nom-noms” because they look like they’re eating their way back into the wet sand.
-Our favorite beach always has thousands of empty shells that could be beautifully displayed in this clever specimen art project we found at Petal & Ply.
+Our favorite beach always has thousands of empty shells that could be beautifully displayed in this clever specimen art project we found at Petal & Ply, which turns seashell art into something even more frame-worthy.
 If you’re not into straight lines, you can always arrange a whimsical flock of butterflies too.